jpasqua/WebThingApp/README.md

 To illustrate the process of building a WebThingApp we will focus on an example: *CurrencyMon*.
 This example demonstrates of all of the elements of a `WebThingApp` (hardware and software).

-`WebThingApp` has been built and tested with Arduino IDE 1.8.10 and ESP8266 cores 2.6.1 and 2.7.1.
+`WebThingApp` has been built and tested with Arduino IDE 1.8.19 and ESP8266 core 2.7.4.
 Newer versions are likely to work, but I haven't tried other specific combinations.
-If you have never built an Arduino project using an ESP8266, you'll need to [prepare your development environment](https://github.com/esp8266/Arduino#installing-with-boards-manager). `WebThingApp` also supports the ESP32, though it has less testing to date.
-It requires v1.0.5rc2 or later of the ESP32 Arduino core.
+If you have never built an Arduino project using an ESP8266, you'll need to [prepare your development environment](https://github.com/esp8266/Arduino#installing-with-boards-manager). `WebThingApp` also supports the [ESP32](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html).

 The general build process is:

 1. [Prepare your hardware](#hardware): You only need to do this once.
 2. [Download required libraries](#libs): You only need to do this once unless you later want to get a newer version of one of the libraries.
-3. [Configure the graphics library](#tft_espi): You only need to do this once unless you change your display or the way it is connected.
+3. [Configure the graphics library](#graphics): You only need to do this once unless you change your display or the way it is connected.
 4. [Upload the data files](#upload): Do this every time your supporting files change.
 If you are using an existing app, you should only need to do this once.
 If you are developing your own app you may need to do this multiple times as you refine and debug your application.
-5. [Build and upload the application](#upload): Do this every time your supporting files change.
+5. [Build and upload the application](#upload): Do this every time your code changes.
 If you are using an existing app, you should only need to do this once.
 If you are developing your own app you may need to do this multiple times as you refine and debug your application.